SMS Kaiser (1858): Battle of Lissa

 By this time, the Austrian ironclads disengaged from the melee to protect their wooden ships; Re d'Italia had been rammed and sunk and the coastal defense ship was burning badly, soon to be destroyed by a magazine explosion.
 Persano made an attempt to follow them with Affondatore, but he broke off the attempt when only one of his other ironclads followed him.
 His crews were badly demoralized by the loss of Re d'Italia and Palestro, and his ships were low on ammunition and coal.
 The Italian fleet began to withdraw, followed by the Austrians; as night began to fall, the opposing fleets disengaged completely, heading for Ancona and Pola, respectively.
-In the course of the battle, Kaisers crew had suffered twenty-four killed and thirty-seven wounded.
+In the course of the battle, Kaiser's crew had suffered twenty-four killed and thirty-seven wounded.
 Kaiser was and is the only ship of the line to have engaged ironclad warships in battle.